Computer-aided diagnosis: Methodology

+Relation to provider metrics

 Sensitivity and specificity

 CAD systems seek to highlight suspicious structures.
 Today's CAD systems cannot detect 100% of pathological changes.
 The hit rate (sensitivity) can be up to 90% depending on system and application.
 A correct hit is termed a True Positive (TP), while the incorrect marking of healthy sections constitutes a False Positive (FP).
 The less FPs indicated, the higher the specificity is.
 A low specificity reduces the acceptance of the CAD system because the user has to identify all of these wrong hits.
 The FP-rate in lung overview examinations (CAD Chest) could be reduced to 2 per examination.
 In other segments (e.g. CT lung examinations) the FP-rate could be 25 or more.
 In CAST systems the FP rate must be extremely low (less than 1 per examination) to allow a meaningful study triage.

 Absolute detection rate

-The absolute detection rate of the radiologist is an alternative metric to sensitivity and specificity.
+The absolute detection rate of a radiologist is an alternative metric to sensitivity and specificity.
 Overall, results of clinical trials about sensitivity, specificity, and the absolute detection rate can vary markedly.
 Each study result depends on its basic conditions and has to be evaluated on those terms.
 The following facts have a strong influence: